raylutz/daffodil/README.md

 packages, such as Pandas, Numpy, Polars, Swift, Vaex, Dask, PyArrow, SQLite, PySpark, etc. but is simpler and may be faster because it does not have conversion overhead.

+STATUS: Daffodil is largely operating quite well, but there are still design tradeoffs that are being investigated.
+Some of the methods of the class and assumptions that can be made about the state of the data may change slightly as these design tradeoffs are being evaluated and the final initial design resolved.
+Please see GitHub issues to weigh in on the design.

 ## Visualization of the data model

 ![pydf_table](https://github.com/raylutz/daffodil/assets/14955977/05c54a27-8d8e-47b6-ae73-957709a5d398)